WebFiori/framework/README.md

 ## What is WebFiori Framework?

 WebFiori Framework is a mini web development framework which is built using PHP language.
-The framework is fully object oriented (OOP).
-It uses semi-MVC model but it does not force it.
+The framework is fully object-oriented (OOP).
+It uses semi-MVC model, but it does not force it.
 The framework comes with many features which can help in making your website or web application up and running in no time.

 ## Supported PHP Versions
 | Build Status |